-'How To Get Away With Murder' Season 6 Will Officially Be The Show's Last One
+'How To Get Away With Murder' Is Officially Ending With Season 6

 Annalise Keating and her band of law students only have one more chance to try to get away with murder.
 How to Get Away with Murder creator Pete Nowalk shocked fans of the long-running drama series by announcing that its upcoming season will be its last.
 So, now that fans know How to Get Away with Murder is ending with Season 6, what might this final season have in store, and where does this leave things in the Shondaland universe?
 Let's get into it.